Pope and Trump “Express Satisfaction” Over Joint Commitment in Favor of Life

 Francis presented Trump with his usual gifts to world leaders: copies of his social encyclical, Laudato Si, his two apostolic exhortations Amoris Laetitia and Evangelii Gaudium, and a signed copy of his World Day of Peace Message for this year.
 Trump responded: “Well I’ll be reading them.”

 Also as with other world leaders, the Pope presented a large bronze medallion of an olive tree.
 “It’s by a Roman artist, of an olive tree which is a symbol of peace,” the Pope said.
+“This is one of my great desires, that you can be an olive tree for peace.”

 “We can use peace,” Trump replied.